Deepthi-Jallepalli/CMPE202_FinalProject/README.md

 - Create the Manage Orders API to view the list of transactions

-# Journal Week - 2
+# Journal Sprint - 2